Omega XL is popular for two main reasons -- the online raves and Larry King, of all people.

 MUFAs (monounsaturated fatty acids) have been found to lower total cholesterol and low-density lipoprotein (LDL) cholesterol levels.
 In addition, some research shows that MUFAs may benefit insulin levels and blood sugar control, which can be helpful if you have or are at risk of type 2 diabetes.

 Omega XL Benefits

 Omega XL contains ingredients that help with the treatment of joint pain and inflammation, making it popular with older people who might otherwise use regular fish-based oil to help their bones.

-One of the nicest things about this product is that it comes in soft gel capsules, so you can wolf it down really easily.
 With its target market being on the older side, it makes sense to go with a soft capsule for this supplement.